Michelet-Gaetan/ChatGPT_Llama_can_you_write_my_report/README.md

 The document named The_Mandate.pdf is the mandate received by the investigator for this fictive investigation.

 Then, the other documents provide the prompts submitted and the texts returned by the models.
-Their name follows this structure: Element_Model.pdf
+Their name follows this structure: Element_Model.pdf.
+Note that identifying data such as phone numbers, SSID... were anonymized in the documents provided here.
+Instead of the data, you will find a description between "[]" (e.g. [Phone number of x]).